 Best for: relaxation, diving, 4-wheel motorbike riding, seafood, short stays.

 Backpackers and party lovers unite!
-Ko Phangan is home to the monthly electronic dance festival known as the Full Moon Party and brings swarms of backpackers to the area year round.
-While a lot choose to stay on nearby Koh Samui and travel to the island for the event, this island has a lot more on offer than just a party venue.
+Ko Phangan is home to the monthly electronic dance festival known as the Full Moon Party and brings swarms of backpackers to the area year round but this island has a lot more on offer than just a party venue.
 It is also well known for its rainforests, beaches, temples, spas and special meditation retreats.
 Partying and meditation on the same island, interesting mix.

 Best for: special retreats, backpackers, partying, rainforests, spas, yoga.